 Really, they’re only one season removed from a decade-long playoff streak, the NBA’s second-longest at the time.

 General manager Travis Schlenk has swiftly done what his predecessors didn’t – dismantle a team that won 60 games and commit to rebuilding.
 In fact, Schlenk has advanced far enough that he’s already well into building Atlanta back up.

-Only Kent Bazemore remains the playoff-series-winning team in 2016, let alone the 60-win squad in 2015.
+Only Kent Bazemore remains from the playoff-series-winning team in 2016, let alone the 60-win squad in 2015.
 Heck, only Taurean Prince, DeAndre’ Bembry and Bazemore remain from the team Schlenk inherited just last year.

 The Hawks aren’t done dismantling.
 They’re poised to tank another season.
 But their rebuild has already seen a defining move.